tapas-ai-project/tapas-ai-project.github.io/_posts/2024-03-10-RomeMeeting_Mar2024.md

 ---
-title: CGIAR Meeeting in Rome
+title: CGIAR Meeting in Rome
 date: 2024-03-10
 description: Meeting with CGIAR, CIAT and ESA in Rome
 categories: